PranaKn/pranakn.github.io/_posts/2026-04-25-informationsecurityrefresher-01.md

 We reduce the risk to an acceptable level.
 For example, replacing password-based authentication with SAML - both carry risk, but at different levels.

 A dedicated section on risk will be covered later, but for a SOC-focused context, this level of understanding is sufficient.

+There are other ways to calculate risk and use those results to support cybersecurity decisions.
+FAIR (Factor Analysis of Information Risk) is one of them.

+I’ll cover risk in more depth, and provide a broader view of information security in a future post.
+For now, we’ll stick with this simplified approach.

 Now, let’s move on to **Security Policies**.